 New Jersey will provide differentiated technical assistance through a three-tiered structure: level 1 for all schools (available resources); level 2 for LEAs with TSI schools (opt-in); and level 3 for LEAs with CSI schools (mandatory).
-All levels include technical assistance on key points such as needs assessments, improvement planning, use of evidence-based interventions, and evaluation (pp. 82-84).
+All levels include technical assistance on key points such as needs assessments, improvement planning, use of evidence-based interventions, and evaluation (pp. 84-86). lowa (pp. 63-65) is taking a similar approach.